-“Dogs are communicating with us all the time,” Tedeschi says, we just have to learn how to communicate effectively with them.
+“Dogs are communicating with us all the time,” Tedeschi says—we just have to learn how to communicate effectively with them, he says.

 Understanding your dog’s body language can give you insight into how they are feeling the majority of the time.
-When you can tell if your dog is excited (a wiggling bum), content (relaxed ears), or stressed out (yawning), you can adjust your behaviour to meet them at their level, which will help to reinforce a sense of safety and trust in the relationship.
+When you can tell if your dog is excited (a wiggling butt), content (relaxed ears), or stressed out (yawning), you can adjust your behavior to meet them at their level, which will help to reinforce a sense of safety and trust in the relationship.

-An activity you can try: The next time your dog expresses a behaviour you don’t understand, look at it as an opportunity to learn.
+An activity you can try: The next time your dog expresses a behavior you don’t understand, look at it as an opportunity to learn.
 What are they trying to communicate?

-To enhance your bond, lean into the emotional and mental benefits of your pet to help regulate your mood.
-Check in, take some deep breaths, take the dog for a walk, and remember that your dog ultimately wants you to be happy: their quality of life is tied to yours!
+To enhance your bond, lean into the emotional and mental benefits of your pet to help regulate your mood—check in, take some deep breaths, take the pup for a walk, and remember that your dog ultimately wants you to be happy: their quality of life is tied to yours!
 You’re not alone when you have your dog.